kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

 When a node becomes unreachable during maintenance, its Pods may never reach a terminal phase (`Failed` or `Succeeded`) that the Job controller can observe.
 A Job using `podReplacementPolicy: Failed` can then wait indefinitely instead of creating a replacement Pod, leaving the Job and higher-level queueing systems stuck.

 The Job controller will use the `MaintenanceInProgress` condition ([KEP-5683](../5683-lifecycle-conditions/README.md), Story 2: Jobs Stuck When Nodes Become Unreachable) as node context when deciding whether a Pod can be replaced.
 When `MaintenanceInProgress=True` is present on a node, the Job controller trusts this as an authoritative signal from the administrator that the Pods on that node may need special accounting, and does not wait for those Pods to reach a terminal phase before moving on.
-In accordance with the WG Node Lifecycle consensus reached on 2025-09-14, the Job controller performs no independent detection of node unreachability for this decision; it acts purely on the presence of the condition.
+In accordance with the WG Node Lifecycle consensus reached on 2026-09-14, the Job controller performs no independent detection of node unreachability for this decision; it acts purely on the presence of the condition.
 This KEP defines the replacement and accounting semantics so Jobs can make progress safely under this explicit admin signal, without unintentionally running duplicate Pods.
+Administrators remain responsible for the correctness of the signal and for using existing mechanisms such as cordon, taints, or node cleanup to enforce the desired maintenance behavior.

 This is a narrowly scoped, opt-in change gated behind a feature flag.
 It does not introduce a new API, taint, or node-death-detection mechanism; it changes only how the Job controller counts and replaces Pods once that condition is set.